 - It helps slower swing speed players get more distance

 - Available in 12, 14 and 16 Piece Sets

 - Won’t work well for the mid handicapper

 The set comes with a driver, three wood, five hybrid 6-9 iron, PW, putter, and stand bag.
 They also throw in two headcovers for the driver and three wood.
 For a new golfer, this is more than enough equipment to learn the basics of the game.

 Although you will not get the top-of-the-line A.I. technology that you see with the Callaway Mavrik or Epic brands, these clubs are designed to be aerodynamic and have plenty of launch and distance.
 For the price, you will have a hard time finding a better beginner set than the Callaway Strata.

-- Low center of gravity on all irons to help with higher launch
+- Low center of gravity to improve ball flight and distance

 This is a beginner set, but it also will work for you for many years.
 Even as your game improves, you can still use the technology and equipment that the RBZ Speedlite comes with.
 There is a 460cc titanium driver with a very high MOI and some impressive TaylorMade Speed Pocket technology.

 In addition, you are also going to get three wood, five wood, five hybrid, four hybrid 6-PW, SW, and putter.
 This is an exact set makeup built for the beginner player.
 With all the impressive technology in the RBZ Speedlite, the wedges stand out as some of the best.
 The high-volume grooves offer a lot of spin and teach new players how important it is to control the ball around the green.

 - Great looking golf bag with premium pockets and organization